What Do Construction Manager Do?

-- Landscape Contractor
+- Sewer Contractor

 The states with the most job growth for Construction Manager are Utah, Nevada, and Idaho.
 Watch out if you plan on working in Maine, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.